pef-secure/pef-front-psgi-dist/lib/PEF/Front/Intro.md

 1;
 ```

-`filter` can be one substitutional regexp, array of  substitutional regexps or filtering function which returns changed field value.
-Recognized substitutional regexp operators are: `s`, `tr`, `y`.
+`filter` can be one substitutional regexp, array of  substitutional regexps or
+filtering function which returns changed field value.
+Recognized substitutional
+regexp operators are: `s`, `tr`, `y`.
+When filtering function throws exception then
+if parameter is optional it is deleted from request else it means validation error.

 ##### Output filters